skeswa/conveyr/README.md

 - **Views render data.**
 Its as simple as that.
 Thereafter, views can have other responsibility - such as, emitting actions when the user interacts with the application via the browser.
 Conveyr is built to use React Components as its views.
 - **Emitters turn external events into Actions.**
-Every application has import interactions that occur without the user causing them.
-For example, consider the case where a web application must react to the window resizing: an Emitter is how the application would change its state to adapt to this external event.
+Every application has important interactions that occur without the user causing them.
+For instance, consider the case where a web application must react to the window resizing: the application needs to bind a behavior to that event to resize and redaw itself.
+Emitters are how Conveyr-based applications adapt to external events like these.

 ## Usage
 ### Creating Actions